mousrij/devops-bootcamp-12-terraform/demo-projects/5-configure-shared-remote-state/README.md

 - Configure Amazon S3 as remote storage for Terraform state

 #### Steps to configure Amazon S3 as remote storage for Terraform state
-Inside the Terraform configuration file we add a `backend` attribute to the `terraform` block h defining the remote AWS S3 state storage:
+Inside the Terraform configuration file we add a `backend` attribute to the `terraform` block defining the remote AWS S3 state storage:

 ```conf
 terraform {